Quantum mechanics provides the physical basis of teleological evolutions: Time-symmetric explanation of the quantum speedup

 In this particular time-symmetrization instance, the ordinary quantum description of the quantum algorithm of Table II becomes:

 The projection of the initial state of register $B$ due to the measurement of $\hat{B}_{l}$---top-left corner of the diagram---is postponed after Alice's problem-solving action, namely outside the present table which is limited to that action.
 With this postponement, the initial state of register $B$ goes unaltered through the initial measurement of $\hat{B}_{l}$ becoming, by $\hat{\mathbf{U}}_{1 ,2}$, the quantum superposition of tensor products above the vertical arrow.
-Alice's final measurement of $\hat{A_{r}}$, which in this time-symmetrization instance selects the value $1$ of the right bit of register $A$, projects the state above the vertical arrow on the state below it.
+Alice's final measurement of $\hat{A_{r}}$, which (in this time-symmetrization instance) selects the value $1$ of the right bit of register $A$, projects the state above the vertical arrow on the state below it.
 Then (in causal order), this final measurement outcome propagates backward in time by $\hat{\mathbf{U}}_{1 ,2}^{\dag }$ until becoming the definitive outcome of the initial measurement.
-This backward in time propagation is an instance of the time-symmetrized quantum algorithm.
-As we can see from the diagram, the new outcome of the initial measurement tells the problem-solver, before she begins her problem-solving action, one of the possible halves of the information about the solution, namely that the ball is in drawer either 01 or 11: look at the state of register $B$ in the bottom left corner of the table.
+This backward in time propagation---the bottom line of the diagram---is an instance of the time-symmetrized quantum algorithm.